Skip to main content

 OpenTherm is a special system that you can use as an add-on for your smart thermostat, which further controls the way that your boiler heats up water.
 It is essentially a ‘digital language’ that allows your boiler and smart thermostat to communicate.
 Rather than firing up your boiler and then allowing it to cool, it uses information from your smart thermostat to get a more consistent temperature.
 This is much more efficient, saving energy.

-The Trusted Reviews website in fact says that it can give 6% energy savings, on top of anything else your smart thermostat will already do.
+Back in 2018, the Trusted Reviews website claimed that using OpenTherm could give 6% energy savings, on top of anything else your smart thermostat will already do.
 So you may well want to consider ensuring that OpenTherm is part of your smart heating set up.

 Not all boilers and smart thermostats will be compatible with OpenTherm, so you will need to check this.
 Usually compatible boilers will have the OpenTherm logo on them.
 You can also check in your manual or call the manufacturer.